nndda/Theatre/docs/class/theatrestage/configuration.md

 | ----------------- | --------------- | ------  | -------------------------------- |
 | `variables`       | `Dictionary`    | `{}`    | `Dictionary` of user-defined variables used in the written `Dialogue`.|
 | `scope_nodes`    | `Array[Node]`   | `[]`    | Node-based scopes that are in the scene tree.|
+ -->

 ### `scope_nodes`

-While you can add scopes with `add_scope()`, if the function scope is a `Node`, and is accessible in the scene tree where the `TheatreStage` at, You can reference it directly in the inspector in `scope_nodes`.
-And the scope name/ID will use the node's name.
+While you can add scopes with [`add_scope()`](/class/theatrestage/references/#add_scope), if the scope is a [Node], and is accessible in the scene tree, you can reference it directly in the inspector in [`scope_nodes`](/class/theatrestage/references/#scope_nodes).
+The scope name/ID will use the node's name.

 !!! warning "Scope name"
-    Make sure that all nodes referenced for scope in `scope_nodes` have unique names from each other.
+    Make sure that all nodes referenced for scope in [`scope_nodes`](/class/theatrestage/references/#scope_nodes) have unique names from each other.
+Otherwise, they will conflict.

 This approach is preferrable in such case.
-Not only that its more simpler compared to adding the scope through script(1), the scope `Node` will always be synced if it moved in the tree.
+Not only that its more simpler compared to adding the scope through script(1), the scope [Node] will always be synced if it moved in the scene tree.
 { .annotate }

 1.  !!! example "Like this"